 All international applicants are encouraged to apply as early as possible to allow sufficient time to receive all the necessary documents and to process and assess the application.
-The upcoming application period opens on October 1, 2022.
-The application review period will begin on November 1, 2022 and run through May 1, 2023.
+Application review periods will begin on November 1 and run through May 1 each year.

 International applications are accepted for the fall semester only.
 We encourage all international applicants to send in their documents at least six months prior to the start of the semester applying to.
 To apply, complete a Degree-Seeking UMBC Graduate School Application and use program name: Industrial & Organizational Psychology (MPS).